experimentalpolitics/immigration/material/questionnaire.md

   3) Very likely
   4) Extremely likely

-Please tell us if you agree or disagree with the following statement:
+Please tell us if you agree or disagree with the following statements:

-*As a result of more immigrants coming to [your community / this country], taxes will rise.*
+- *As a result of more immigrants coming to [your community / this country], taxes will rise.*

-Would you say you agree strongly, agree somewhat, disagree somewhat, or disagree strongly?

-  1) Disagree strongly
-  2) Disagree somewhat
-  3) Agree somewhat
-  4) Agree strongly

-Please tell us if you agree or disagree with the following statement:

-*As a result of more immigrants coming to [your community / this country], violence and crime will increase.*
+- *As a result of more immigrants coming to [your community / this country], violence and crime will increase.*

-Would you say you agree strongly, agree somewhat, disagree somewhat, or disagree strongly?

-  1) Disagree strongly
-  2) Disagree somewhat
-  3) Agree somewhat
-  4) Agree strongly

-Please tell us if you agree or disagree with the following statement:

-*[Illegal immigrants / Immigrants / Legal immigrants] could take jobs from people who are already here.*
+- *[Illegal immigrants / Immigrants / Legal immigrants] could take jobs from people who are already here.*

 Would you say you agree strongly, agree somewhat, disagree somewhat, or disagree strongly?

   1) Disagree strongly
   2) Disagree somewhat